dan-v/slack-to-telegram/README.md

 * From the Telegram account you want to receive messages on, get your user ID by sending a message to `@get_id_bot`
 * Create a telegram bot (https://core.telegram.org/bots#3-how-do-i-create-a-bot) and get the token
 * Send a test message from your Telegram account to your bots username
 * For each Slack account you want to forward messages, you'll need access to the RTM API which previously was possible with legacy tokens but this has been disabled now.
-Instead you can use https://github.com/dan-v/slack-rtm-token to get an OAuth token with appropriate access, but note that it will require installing an app in each organization.
+Instead you can use [this approach](https://github.com/wee-slack/wee-slack#get-a-session-token) which doesn't require installing an app in your organization.
+Or if you can't get that to work, you can use [slack-rtm-token](https://github.com/dan-v/slack-rtm-token) to get an OAuth token with appropriate access, but this will require installing an app in each organization.

 ## Config File
 Create a file named config.toml and fill in the details from initial setup above.